Er zijn enkele belangrijke uitzonderingen bij het meervoud zelfstandig naamwoord.

 de ooms (the uncles)

-Meervoud op -s (Plural ending in -s)
+Meervoud op -s (Plural with -s)

 Exercise 1: Uitzonderingen bij het meervoud